KiranCS-17/identity-managment/README.md

 Based on user query or periodicity the CCEF can produce the Geo Hash with Algorithm A2 And supply to user that can be used as challenge against fraud.

-**Goal**: The goal of this project is to realize the CCEF Applciation Function as PoC in step 1.
+**Goal**: The goal of this project is to realize the CCEF Application Function as PoC in step 1.
           Further steps focuses on performance aspects concerning response times.